vinutahosur/myretail-service/README.md

 # myRetail-service

-myRetail-service is a REST-based 'microservice' which I have developed using Java 8 and Spring Boot framework.
-It exposes REST API for web and mobile clients to GET and UPDATE product information as JSON.
+myRetail-service is a REST-based 'microservice' which exposes API for web and mobile clients to GET and UPDATE product information as JSON.
 The service runs on embedded Tomcat server.

-The service gets product details from another REST service (RedSky) and product price details from AWS DynamoDB NoSQL data source.
+The service gets product details from another REST service (RedSky) and gets/updates price details from AWS DynamoDB NoSQL data source.

-Also, myRetail-service is Dockerized and run as a Docker container.
+myRetail-service is Dockerized and can be run as a Docker container as well.
 Also can be deployed on cloud to achieve required scalability.

-This project demonstrates the following -
+## Technologies and tools used -
 * Java Spring Boot Framework
 * Spring RestTemplate to call a REST service
 * Spring Data to integrate with NoSQL data source